klaytn/klaytn-docs/docs/node/service-chain/references/hard-fork.md

 "Your vote is prepared.
 It will be put into the block header or applied when your node generates a block as a proposer.
 Note that your vote may be duplicate."
 ```

-If the votes for updating the upper and lower bound of the gas price were successful, those changes will be in effect after 2 istanbul epoch.
-Epoch has the value in block numbers.
+If the votes for updating the upper and lower bound of the gas price were successful, those changes will take effect after 2 istanbul epochs (An epoch has the value in block numbers).

-For example, if the epoch is 3600, and the votes for updating the upper and lower bounds of gas price has been placed in the block #4000, those changes will be in effect after the block #10800.
+For example, if the epoch is 3600, and the votes for updating the upper and lower bounds of gas price has been placed in the block #4000, those changes will take effect starting from the block #10800.
 In detail, the votes will be finalized when their first epoch was encounted in the block #7200, and the changes are applied when their second epoch was encountered in the block #10800.

 To check the epoch, you can use the `governanace.itemsAt` API, like below.